hexadigitall/hexadigitall-website/UI_IMPROVEMENTS_SUMMARY.md

-# HexaDigitall UI/UX Enhancement Summary
+# Hexadigitall UI/UX Enhancement Summary

 ## 🎯 Objective Achieved
-Transformed the HexaDigitall website from a stark, white interface to an engaging, modern, and visually appealing platform that encourages user engagement and conversions.
+Transformed the Hexadigitall website from a stark, white interface to an engaging, modern, and visually appealing platform that encourages user engagement and conversions.

 ## ✨ Major Improvements Implemented